 In the United States, the jewelry industry has primarily used recycled precious metals for the past 60 years and perhaps longer.
 Here in the U.S., recycled raw materials best fit the cost structure of our jewelry industry.

 Rio shares and appreciates our customers’ concern for the environment, and we support your efforts to do what you believe is right.
 My family started working to make our business a sustainable and environmentally sensitive workplace decades before it became popular, and we will continue to do so.
 All of us at Rio Grande believe we should do everything we can to be environmentally good citizens and that, as a business, we have an obligation to all our stakeholders (customers, employees, and suppliers) to be as sustainable as we can possibly be.
 That means we work to have the supplies you need, when you need them and at a reasonable price while continuing to do everything and anything we can to leave a better place for our grandchildren and yours.

 Let us know where you stand and how your business is handling these issues.
 We’d love to hear your stories and share your experiences!

-Keep your eye on The Studio for a follow-up to this post.
-In Part 2, Eddie will continue to explore some of the ethical dilemmas faced by mining companies and consumers of precious metals.
+In Part 2 of this series, Eddie continues to explore some of the ethical dilemmas faced by mining companies and consumers of precious metals.